exasol/notebook-connector/doc/changes/unreleased.md

   * removed
     * `check_slc_repo_complete()`
     * `clone_slc_repo()`
-* The handling of Secure Configuration Storage and the SlcSession have been changed.
+* The handling of Secure Configuration Storage has been changed to support using multiple SLC flavors.

 See the NC [User Guide](../user_guide/user-guide.md) for details.